Skip to main content

 Carriers are sometimes late due to traffic, weather and other events outside of their control.
 While everyone is striving to deliver on time, those arrival windows can often be missed and one late delivery can compound the issue.
 Problems can also arise around the lack of credibility on reporting dwell time, because for the most part it was previously self-reported.

-That lack of standard leads to ambiguity across the board when it comes to reimbursement, like how it’s calculated and how it’s proven.
+The absence of a standard creates widespread confusion regarding reimbursement, including how it is calculated and verified.
 In discussions with carriers, we’ve heard loud and clear that they often must jump through hoops to prove when they arrived and how long they were there for.
 Oftentimes, a driver may report one metric and the shipper reports another, making it difficult to record accurate times and align on payment.
+This is a common pain point with detention time in trucking.

 Further, dwell time reporting methods themselves are also varied across the industry.
 Sometimes drivers create paper records with arrival and departure times.
 Sometimes GPS activities are used as a vehicle crosses a generic point radius polygon.
 However, even that technology can be imprecise with anywhere from a quarter mile to up to one mile around the generic polygon included in the radius, allowing for false positives by reporting that the driver is actually there when they're actually a mile away.

-The Solution: Standardization and a Source of Truth
+The Solution: Standardization and a source of truth for dwell time

 Top of the line distribution centers work efficiently and do a great job at loading and unloading carriers.
 However, there are no industry standards in place for their activities and the only way to get to the root of dwell time problems is to gain clear lines of sight on what is transpiring at a facility once a vehicle arrives.

-Trimble is using its Fleet Manager and Connected Locations solutions to work toward an industry standard for dwell times.
 Our library of more than 4.7 million places across North America includes millions of detailed, true polygons around the perimeter of each site, giving a more accurate picture of when a driver actually enters a facility.
 Coupled with detailed entry and exit gate information, we’re able to better understand when vehicles arrive and depart, and then use this information to calculate average dwell time metrics for different facilities.
 This information then adds a new level of precision for route planners and dispatchers, enabling them to better know when and how dwell times might impact fleet movements before they depart from their place of origin.
+This helps reduce dwell time.

 Trimble is uniquely positioned in this space as a neutral, third-party source of factual data based on its library of places, visibility into asset locations and tractor and trailer details.
 By bringing all these data points together, carriers have access to a true view of what happened at the facility.
 Over time, these metrics can help establish industry standards around dwell time, delivering a comprehensive, consistent data set able to provide broader analytical insights about transportation activities.

 During the early stages of a fleet’s daily workflow, dwell time can add a significant degree of uncertainty where drivers have limited visibility around how quickly they can get in and out of particular locations and what to expect when they arrive.
 That uncertainty ultimately translates to risk.
-By providing average dwell time metrics during the bidding and procurement process in solutions like Trimble's Engage Lane, carriers can make more informed decisions around pricing upfront.
+Leveraging the Trimble Freight Visibility SOlution and Dock and Yard Management Solution (with Time Slot Management feature), helps to boost ETA visibility across the supply chain and reduce dwell time bottlenecks.
+Proactive dock scheduling helps limit the duration of loading and unloading at docks, enabling faster turnaround times.

 At the end of the day, dwell time visibility benefits both shippers and carriers in an industry that’s under duress.
 Following years of disruption, the transportation industry ranks high among those with the most job openings.
 One reason for that is the amount of waste that happens at these facilities when drivers are sitting there.
 The drivers aren't getting paid, they're not on their next load and that next load probably brings them back home.